DataDog/hiring-engineers/answers.md

 # Seting up the environnement
 ## Vagrant

-I chosed to use a former configuration in Vagrant.
-My global setup is
+I chose to use a former configuration in Vagrant.
+My global setup is :
 - Vagrant on MacOS 10.13 with VirtualBox
 - VM on Ubuntu 12.04
 - iTerm2
-- Cup of coffee
+- A cup of coffee
 - A rainy sunday and some free hours ahead